GreG28/znieh/README.md

     php app/console assetic:dump --env=prod --no-debug

-You must have less installed
+You must have both node and less installed :

     npm install -g less

-You can configure node_paths in parameters.yml
+You can configure node_paths in app/config/parameters.yml

  Clearing the cache